lino-framework/book/docs/specs/vat.rst

 are not changed when you change this field.

 The available VAT regimes vary depending on which VAT declaration plugin is installed.
 See also `Available VAT regimes`_.
-The list below is when no declaration module is installed, so we have only one default regime.
+When no declaration module is installed, we have only one default regime.

 >>> rt.show(vat.VatRegimes, language="en")
 ... #doctest: +ELLIPSIS +NORMALIZE_WHITESPACE